badbayesian/game_theory/README.md

 # Game Theory Solver
 Game theory is a series of tools and methods which attempt to model rational behavior given agents with payoffs.
-Here, rational behavoir is defined as having complete and transitive preferences.
+Here, rational behavior is defined as having complete and transitive preferences.
 In other words, each agent is able to compare the value for all of her options and rank order them.
-The rank ordering of the preferences satisfy transitivitiy.
+The rank ordering of the preferences satisfy transitivity, continuity, and independence.
+With this mathematical framework, one can show with the [Von Neumann–Morgenstern utility theorem](https://en.wikipedia.org/wiki/Von_Neumann%E2%80%93Morgenstern_utility_theorem) that this is sufficient to construct a utility function and connect this theory to the rest of economics and decision theory.
+It is worth exploring the mathematical object if these axioms are void (e.g. the agent is irrational), however, this is outside of the current scope of this project.

-Currently, this repo can find any Nash Equilibrium in two player simultaneous game with n*m choices and deterministic strategies.
+Currently, this repo can find any Nash Equilibrium in two player simultaneous game with *n* * *m* choices and deterministic strategies.
+It can also simulate game theory environments where there are non-memory, iterative games with any number of agents and choices, although two agents per game.
+This is similar to Axelrod's tournament although here, the agents optimizing on their choices.
+Once a general mixed equilibrium strategy is in place, this will fix some of the arbitrary choices such as playing the choosing the first of any *n* Nash Equilibriums

-Next step is to allow for stochastic strategies and non-memory, iterative games (like axelrod's tournament).
+Next step is to allow for stochastic strategies and unit testing.
 Similarly, explore visualizations for steady states in such games.
 This was inspired by [Nicky Case's](http://ncase.me/trust/) video on the subject.

 For more information visit the [Game Theory wiki](https://en.wikipedia.org/wiki/Game_theory)